Software engineers often think about starting a web development business of their own.

 - Partner Up With Freelancers and Agencies

-This is the main workflow I’ve followed as a freelance developer before I founded my business and grew it to a team of 30+.
-It’s still applicable in terms of scaling opportunities.
+This is the main workflow I’ve followed as a freelance developer before I founded my business and grew it to a team of 40+.
+It’s still applicable in terms of scaling a business.

 Still, this is primarily a kickstart approach over the first months (up to a couple of years).
 In terms of scaling a web development business, you have to engage in different activities that overlap with the initial plan and build upon it.
 I’ve covered the next step in the growth journey in: